-The kitchen is the heart of the house.
-Most families spend more time here than anywhere else except bathrooms, which makes it critical that this room function the way you need.
+The kitchen is the heart of the home.
+Most families spend more time here than anywhere else, which makes it critical that this room function the way you need.
 Perhaps it’s a homework destination.
 Maybe you eat weekday meals at the island or bar.
 Or, like many families, you might spend all Sunday preparing food for the week and need a bunch of counter space.

 Whatever the case, there’s nothing worse than discovering post-remodel that you haven’t left enough elbow room for the activities that take place in your kitchen.
 A designer will ensure this doesn’t happen by taking a full inventory of what you currently use your kitchen for and what you’ll need it to accommodate in future.

 When you have a catastrophe in your kitchen – whether it comes at the beginning or middle of the process, or after the workers have “completed” the job – you’re in a real bind.
 Many a homeowner has discovered only after the fact that their faucet wouldn’t suit their needs, that the tile wasn’t appropriate for their kitchen, that the hood wasn’t up to the job of serious daily cooking.